notgopi/stock_price_movement_predictor/README.md

 2. Build dataset
 3. Calculate the indicators
 4. Random forest classifier
+5. Test the model and evaluate various metrics

 To predict the movement of a stock even more ahead of time we employ a Time based approach using LSTM model.